angular/components/guides/theming.md

 ```

 As an alternative to listing every component that your application uses, Angular Material offers
-Sass mixins that includes styles for all components in the library: `all-component-colors`,
+Sass mixins that includes styles for all components in the library: `all-component-bases`,
-`all-component-typographies`, `all-component-densities`, and `all-component-themes`.
-These mixins behave the same as
+`all-component-colors`, `all-component-typographies`, `all-component-densities`, and
+`all-component-themes`.
+These mixins behave the same as individual component mixins, except they
-individual component mixins, except they emit styles for `core-theme` and _all_ 35+ components in Angular
+emit styles for `core-theme` and _all_ 35+ components in Angular Material.
+Unless your application
-Material.
-Unless your application uses every single component, this will produce unnecessary CSS.
+uses every single component, this will produce unnecessary CSS.

 ```scss
 @use '@angular/material' as mat;